Application of the Lagrange mesh method in continuum-discretized coupled-channels calculations: Introduction

 \section{Introduction}

-The continuum-discretized coupled-channels (CDCC) method is a powerful tool to investigate the reaction mechanisms of weakly bound nuclei induced reactions, which are influenced significantly by the coupling to the continuum states \cite{Yahiro2012}.
-Although it is originally designed to describe deuteron-nucleus reactions \cite{Austern1987}, CDCC has been the most accurate and successful method to study the breakup reactions induced by heavy weakly bound nuclei, as it can provide a solution which is very close to the exact three-body wave function \cite{Sawada1986,Upadhyay2012}.
-Nowadays CDCC has been extensively applied in the studies of elastic scattering \cite{Yahiro1986,ChauHuu-Tai2006}, polarization potential \cite{Mackintosh2004}, breakup reaction \cite{Tostevin2001} and fusion reaction\cite{Camacho2019} for the nuclear reactions induced by weakly bound nuclei.
-Some researches based on CDCC framework for a further description of the reactions have been published, such as four body CDCC \cite{Kamimura2005}, extended CDCC including the effect of core excitation \cite{Summers2006} or target excitation \cite{Gomez-Ramos2017}.
+The continuum-discretized coupled-channel (CDCC) method is a powerful tool to investigate the reaction mechanisms of weakly bound nuclei induced reactions, which are influenced significantly by the breakup effect \cite{Yahiro2012}.
+Although it is originally designed to describe deuteron-nucleus reactions \cite{Yahiro1986,Austern1987,ChauHuu-Tai2006}, CDCC has succeeded in reproducing and analysing the scattering data of not only stable nuclei but also unstable nuclei, such as $^{6,7}$Li\cite{Sakuragi1986,Matsumoto2003,Diaz-Torres2003a,Beck2007,Camacho2019}, $^{7,11}$Be\cite{Keeley2002,Diaz-Torres2002,Keeley2010}, $^{8}$B\cite{Tostevin2001,Lubian2010}, $^{17}$F\cite{Mazzocco2010,Kucuk2012}, etc. Nowadays CDCC has been extensively applied in the studies of elastic scattering \cite{Yahiro1986,ChauHuu-Tai2006}, polarization potential \cite{Mackintosh2004}, breakup reaction \cite{Tostevin2001}, transfer reaction \cite{Shrivastava2006} and fusion reaction\cite{Diaz-Torres2002,Diaz-Torres2003a,Beck2007,Camacho2019} for the weakly bound nuclei induced reactions.
+Some researches based on the CDCC framework for a further description of the reactions have been published, such as microscopic CDCC \cite{Sakuragi1986,Descouvemont2013}, four body CDCC \cite{Kamimura2005,Watanabe2012}, extended CDCC including the effect of core excitation \cite{Summers2006,Summers2007} or target excitation \cite{Gomez-Ramos2017}.